Shemnei/punktf/README.md

 ### AUR

 Install [punktf from AUR](https://aur.archlinux.org/packages/punktf) on Arch Linux.

 To install it use your favorite AUR capable package manager (e.g. [yay](https://github.com/Jguer/yay), [pikaur](https://github.com/actionless/pikaur)):

+**NOTE:** As this builds `punktf` from source an up-to-date rust installation aswell as the nightly toolchain are needed.

 ```sh
 yay punktf